m-mdy-m/algorithms-data-structures/3.Basic-Algorithms/README.md

 > Summary : A search algorithm is the step-by-step procedure used to locate specific data among a collection of data.
 It is considered a fundamental procedure in computing.
 In computer science, when searching for data, the difference between a fast application and a slower one often lies in the use of the proper search algorithm.

-### Simple explanation:
+### Simple explanation(Real-world-Example):

-### Searching terminologies:
+### Terminologies:
-- **Target Element:**
-    In searching, there is always a specific target element or item that you want to find within the data collection.
-This target could be a value, a record, a key, or any other data entity of interest.
-- **Search Space:**
-    The search space refers to the entire collection of data within which you are looking for the target element.
-Depending on the data structure used, the search space may vary in size and organization.
-- **Complexity:**
-    Searching can have different levels of complexity depending on the data structure and the algorithm used.
-The complexity is often measured in terms of time and space requirements.
-- **Deterministic vs. Non-deterministic:**
-Some searching algorithms, like binary search, are deterministic, meaning they follow a clear, systematic approach.
-Others, such as linear search, are non-deterministic, as they may need to examine the entire search space in the worst case.
+* **Target Element:** This is the treasure you're seeking!
+It's the specific piece of data you want to find within the collection.
+Imagine searching a phonebook - the target element is the phone number of a particular person.
+* **Search Space:** Think of this as the haystack where your needle might be hiding.
+It represents the entire collection of data you're searching through.
+This could be an array of numbers, a list of names, or a more complex data structure.
+* **Complexity:** This refers to the effort required by the search algorithm.
+It's like measuring how much work the librarian has to do to find your book.
+Complexity is often measured in terms of time (how long it takes to find the target) and space (how much additional memory the algorithm needs).
+* **Deterministic vs. Non-deterministic:** Searching algorithms can be like following a recipe (deterministic) or taking educated guesses (non-deterministic).
+Deterministic algorithms always follow the same clear steps, like binary search which keeps dividing the search space in half.
+Non-deterministic algorithms, like linear search, might need to examine the entire collection in the worst-case scenario.

-### Applications of Searching:
+### Real-World Applications
-Searching algorithms have numerous applications across various fields.
-Here are some common applications:
-- **Information Retrieval:** Search engines like Google, Bing, and Yahoo use sophisticated searching algorithms to retrieve relevant information from vast amounts of data on the web.
-- **Database Systems:** Searching is fundamental in database systems for retrieving specific data records based on user queries, improving efficiency in data retrieval.
-- **E-commerce:** Searching is crucial in e-commerce platforms for users to find products quickly based on their preferences, specifications, or keywords.
-- **Networking:** In networking, searching algorithms are used for routing packets efficiently through networks, finding optimal paths, and managing network resources.
-- **Artificial Intelligence:** Searching algorithms play a vital role in AI applications, such as problem-solving, game playing (e.g., chess), and decision-making processes
-- **Pattern Recognition:** Searching algorithms are used in pattern matching tasks, such as image recognition, speech recognition, and handwriting recognition.
+* **Information Retrieval:**  Imagine searching the web for a specific recipe.
+Search engines like Google leverage complex searching algorithms to sift through massive datasets, indexing websites and content.
+When you enter a query, these algorithms identify webpages most relevant to your search terms, delivering the information you seek in a fraction of a second.

+* **Database Systems:**  Databases store vast amounts of information, from customer records to financial transactions.
+Searching algorithms are the backbone of efficient data retrieval.
+When you submit a query in a database management system, the search algorithm quickly locates the specific records that match your criteria, saving you time and effort.

+* **E-commerce:**  Online shopping thrives on efficient search.
+E-commerce platforms use searching algorithms to help you find the perfect product.
+They allow you to filter and search based on various criteria like price, brand, or color.
+Behind the scenes, search algorithms power these filters, pinpointing products that meet your preferences, making your shopping experience smooth and efficient.

+* **Networking:**  The internet is a complex network of interconnected devices.
+Search algorithms play a crucial role in routing data packets efficiently.
+They help determine the optimal path for information to travel across the network, ensuring your video calls or online games run smoothly.

+* **Artificial Intelligence (AI):**  AI is revolutionizing many fields.
+Searching algorithms are a fundamental tool for AI applications.
+They empower AI systems to solve problems, make decisions, and even play games like chess.
+By efficiently searching through vast amounts of data and identifying patterns, search algorithms contribute to the intelligence behind AI.

+* **Pattern Recognition:**  Pattern recognition allows computers to identify and understand patterns in data, like images, speech, or handwriting.
+Searching algorithms are instrumental in pattern recognition.
+They help computers match new data against existing patterns, enabling applications like facial recognition in photos or voice recognition for virtual assistants.

 ### Types of algorithms: